 Cutting To The Chase…

-Rather than bore you with technical mumbo jumbo, by the forth month there was significant improvement for both test groups, but more importantly, there was no significant difference between the two treatments.
-By the end of the of the 12 month period both treatments produced significant reduction of albumin found within the urine, and once again were comparable – both ranging between 30% to 50% improvements.
+Rather than bore you with technical mumbo jumbo, by the fourth month there was significant improvement for both test groups, but more importantly, there was no significant difference between the two treatments.
+By the end of the 12 month period both treatments produced significant reduction of albumin found within the urine, and once again were comparable – both ranging between 30% to 50% improvements.

 What Can We Take From All This?